mkohler/cython_swig/README.rst

 .. class:: handout

     The first case is the most straight-forward.
-The import statement caused the interpreter to load a .pyc file into memory.
+The import statement caused the Python interpreter to load a .pyc file into memory.
 PYC files contain architecture-neutral python byte-codes.
+This is _pure_ python code.

 import datetime
 ===============